SFML/imgui-sfml/README.md

 Using ImGui-SFML in your code
 ---

 - Call `ImGui::SFML::Init` and pass your `sf::Window` + `sf::RenderTarget` or `sf::RenderWindow` there.
 You can create your font atlas and pass the pointer in Init too, otherwise the default internal font atlas will be created for you.
+Do this for each window you want to draw ImGui on.
 - For each iteration of a game loop:
+    - Call `ImGui::SFML::SetCurrentWindow(window)` to make sure you tell ImGui-SFML the window you want to draw on next.
+This needs to be called before polling events.
+You don't need to do this if you don't want to support multiple windows.
     - Poll and process events:

         ```cpp
-        // be sure to call this if you want to support multiple windows
-        // ImGui::SFML::SetCurrentWindow(window);

         sf::Event event;
         while (window.pollEvent(event)) {
             ImGui::SFML::ProcessEvent(event);